 - September 2012, California: $5,000,000 Verdict: A 24 year-old male presented to Kaiser Permanente Hospital with complaints of severe abdominal pain.
 He was admitted for a perceived appendicitis and had his appendix removed.
 Shortly after being discharged he noticed redness and swelling around the IV site.
 He returned the following week with continued abdominal pain and increased redness in his arm.
 The physician prescribed him pain medication and antibiotics for possible infection.
 He also obtained blood cultures and set up an appointment with Kaiser’s infectious disease department for the next day.
 Two days after his visit to the hospital, his blood cultures revealed that he had MRSA; however, he did not show for his follow-up appointment and as such, was not notified of the lab results.
 During the next month he developed an abscess growth on his spine and returned shortly thereafter with overwhelming pain.
 He was diagnosed with osteomyelitis in his spine and required emergency decompression surgery.
 Unfortunately his condition became inoperable rendering him a wheelchair-bound paraplegic, with minimal sensation in his lower extremities.
 The man sued Kaiser Permanente for failing to timely contact him about the infection.
 Plaintiff claimed that during his initial visit he had recently updated his DMV records to show his residency at his mother’s home; however, Kaiser shredded the copy immediately after his discharge.
 Plaintiff argued that had Kaiser referred to his paper chart, they would have noted his mother and her cell number listed on his contact information and had he been contacted sooner, he would have sought necessary treatment to prevent the unfortunate circumstances.
 Defendants argued that driver’s licenses copies are not saved if there is no need to do so and claimed the liability was on the Plaintiff for not going to his infectious disease appointment.
 A Fresno County jury found the Plaintiff 70% at fault and Kaiser 30% at fault with a rendered verdict at $5,000,000 – which was reduced to $1.5 million.

-- July 2009, Oregon: $200,000 Settlement: A 3 year-old boy required placement of a feeding tube during a hospital visit.
+- July 2009, Oregon: $200,000 Settlement: A 3-year-old boy required placement of a feeding tube during a hospital visit.
 Unfortunately, during the placement, the physician perforated his bowel.
 The perforation was discovered by the same physician the following day.
 Unfortunately, the perforation was so severe, especially for such a young child, he passed away eight days later from septic shock.
 His parents sued the physician, who was employed by Kaiser Permanente, for wrongful death.
-Plaintiffs claimed they did not learn the reason of their son’s death until 6 months later when a news article published a series about the physician’s checkered past.
+Plaintiffs claimed they did not learn the reason of their son’s death until six months later when a news article published a series about the physician’s checkered past.
 They noted that the Defendant misled them by claiming their son had developed a postoperative infection.
-The parties agreed to settle in the amount of $200,000.
+The parties agreed to settle for $200,000.

-If you believe that you have a medical malpractice case, contact our attorneys to get a free internet request for consultation.
+If you believe that you have a medical malpractice case against Kaiser or any other healthcare provider, contact our attorneys to get a free internet request for consultation.